 "1 Unable to connect to HOSTNAME on port 5252.
 A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond."

-The most important thing is to check and confirm that your Environment Library entries are all pointing to the correct locations.
-For example, the Connection String building up the "Workflow Server" entry should point to the correct K2 server hostname.
+The most important thing is to check and confirm that your Environment Library and String Tables entries are all pointing to the correct locations.
+For example, the Connection String building up the "Workflow Server" entry should point to the correct K2 server farm name.
+Restart the K2 server service after making any changes.

-After you are certain that all newly started instances of a workflow will use the new K2 Server's hostname, then you can proceed to modify the HOSTS file.
+After you are certain that all instances of a workflow are using the correct variables, but your workflow is still referring to an old/previous K2 server farm name, then you can proceed to modify the HOSTS file.

 Please open Notepad as Administrator, then browse to the following location and open this file: